Page updated 5/1/2018

 Filmed in Beaufort, County Kerry.

 Featured the 1798 Rebellion, especially Rory O’Moore, who was a romantic figure in the later style of Robert Emmet.
-An Irish rebel is captured and sentenced to death, but he escapes with the help of a priest to sail to America with his love.
+An Irish rebel is captured and sentenced to death, but he escapes with the help of a priest and sails to America with his love.

-Available on a new DVD (2011) – THE O’KALEM COLLECTION DVD **– from the Irish Film Institute.
+Available on “The O’Kalem Collection” DVD (2011) – from the Irish Film Institute.

 William Powell, Kitty Hart.